-Changing facilities need to be managed safely and sensibly.
+Changing facilities need to be managed safely and sensitively.
 In general, schools can apply the same guidelines as they do for toilets.
-It is advisable to conduct a RA and, where appropriate, provide facilities that ensure privacy and safety.
+It is advisable to conduct a risk assessment and, where appropriate, provide facilities that ensure privacy and safety.